Methodology

 Pass 1: Quick Sift

-- What it does: Extracts the transcript, generates an AI summary, identifies 10-40 individual claims, and calculates a Slop Score
+- What it does: Extracts the transcript, generates an AI summary, identifies 10–40 individual claims with per-claim sourcing & speculation flags, and produces a Quick Sift Score

 - Speed: 2–3 seconds